Premium Cooking Wood Logs

 Specifications & Resources

 Kiln-dried cooking wood logs can be hard to find, especially in this range of species.
 Each box contains about 50 pounds of 16-inch-long ultra-dry split logs.
 (Less water weight and more wood!)
 Fuel your Kalamazoo Gaucho Grill with home-delivered logs in white oak, hickory, cherry, apple, maple and even hard-to-find pecan.

-These logs are also perfect for wood-fired rotisserie in the Kalamazoo Hybrid Fire Grill when following the technique described in our guide (please note, these logs do NOT fit within the valleys of the Hybrid Fire Grilling Drawer).
+These logs can also be used for wood-fired rotisserie in the Kalamazoo Hybrid Fire Grill when following the technique described in our guide (please note, these logs do NOT fit within the valleys of the Hybrid Fire Grilling Drawer).
 We also offer white oak splits, which are smaller than these logs, and are sized perfectly to fit within the valleys of the Hybrid Fire Grilling Drawer.